 The NSW Government remains committed to delivering more diverse housing to meet the needs of a growing and changing population.
 It is also committed to promoting more ‘missing middle’ development, such as low-rise dual occupancies, manor houses and terraces through a strategically led planning system.

-As recommended by the independent review, the implementation of the Code will be deferred until 1 July 2020 for the existing 45 deferred councils.
+As recommended by the independent review, the implementation of the Code has been deferred until 1 July 2020 for the existing 45 deferred councils.
 The extension will allow councils to progress their strategic planning initiatives and demonstrate how they intend to meet their local housing needs.
 The Department will also use the time to work closely with councils to identify and map areas of exceptional local character.

 The following council areas have been temporarily deferred from the Code until 1 July 2020: